 Digital Journalist in New York

-Stephanie Arnold is a digital editor based in New York and the Philadelphia region.
+Stephanie Arnold is an editor based in New York and the Philadelphia region.
 She has extensive experience working at the intersection of social media, journalism and analytics as well as training and coaching journalists.
 She has been a thought leader on newsroom ethics and accountability journalism with the American Press Institute.

 She also served as the Managing Editor for the Ark Republic, a start-up news site where she managed the day-to-day editorial operations and staff.